Regulation on Associate and Undergraduate Education and Examinations

 Enforcement

-ARTICLE 39 – (1) The regulation hereby shall come into force as of the beginning of 2018-2019 Academic Year.
+ARTICLE 39 – (1) This regulation shall take effect at the commencement of the 2018-2019 Academic Year.

 Implementation